nawshad/PDFMetadataExtractor/myREADME.md

 or key, value pairs, see, labels.json file.
  - run python setup.py

-#### New Metadata Learning and Extraction Steps:
+#### TODO: New Metadata Learning and Extraction Steps:

-- Figure out how, candidate labels were generated from existing files and used for training unseen labels?
+- Figure out how candidate labels were generated from existing files and used for training unseen labels?
-- Try with a dummy file which has possible candidates and see if extracted data from it is stored in the intended columns in document table.
-- Explore how "is_test" param works, current hypothesis is that, is_test flag defines possible candidate document, needs verification!
+- Explore how "is_test" param works, current hypothesis is that, is_test flag defines possible candidate document, needs testing.